meeree/mpn/README.md

 ### LICENSING/CONTRIBUTING NOTE:
 The following applies to files in this repo as well as the identically named files within the "paper" directory.

-The LICENSING/CONTRIBUTING files listed in this repo only cover the following files:
+The LICENSING/CONTRIBUTING files in this repo only cover the following files:
 - `analysis.py`
 - `context_data.py`
 - `mpn_demonstration.ipynb`